TRENT-OS/demo_tls_api/README.md

 ## Overview

-Provide a demo for the TrentOS-M TLS API
+Provide a demo for the TRENTOS TLS API

 The demo gets a simple web page from www.example.org.
 First using TLS as a library local to the demo application component then using TLS as a separate